Par For Cinderella Excerpt

 “I can get there before the ambulance arrives,” Aidan called back over his shoulder as he hoofed it through the parking lot and out to Third Street.

 The beauty breathed on her own, and her heart beat slow but steady.
 Yet panic had settled on him all the same.
 He forced all he had into his strides, seeing the goose egg on his beauty’s forehead growing larger and her beautiful face growing paler.
-She felt so tiny and helpless in his arms, and the wave of protectiveness that hit him almost made him stumble.
+She felt so tiny and helpless in his arms, and the wave of protectiveness that hit him almost caused him to stumble.
 Thankfully, the observers who stared from the side streets they passed were also helpful and provided last-minute directions when Aidan called out.

 Bursting through the automatic glass doors of the clinic, Aidan was met by a nurse who directed him to an examining room where he laid the beauty down on the only bed.